Private Health Information Statements

 Private Health Information Statements (PHIS) provide a summary of what each policy covers.
 You can use the PHIS to more easily compare policies when purchasing private health insurance or checking your cover.

 Private Health Information Statements (PHIS) are available for all private health insurance policies sold in Australia.
-Health insurer are required by law to provide these Statements so you can review your existing policy or compare private health insurance policies.
+Health insurers are required by law to provide these Statements so you can review your existing policy or compare private health insurance policies.
 You can find a PHIS for every available policy on this website.

 There are three types of Private Health Information Statements: